Mitch McConnell is stepping down as Senate GOP leader - ExBulletin

 Mitch McConnell is stepping down as Senate GOP leader

-Senate Minority Leader Mitch McConnell will step down as GOP leader in November, the Kentucky Republican announced on the Senate floor, ending an era on Capitol Hill and setting up a high-stakes race for his successor. #CNN #News
+Senate Minority Leader Mitch McConnell will step down as GOP leader in November, the Kentucky Republican announced on the Senate floor Wednesday, ending an era on Capitol Hill and setting up a high-stakes race to succeed him.
+He will remain in the US Senate, but will allow the “next generation of leadership” to take over leadership of the Senate Republican Conference.
+In 2023, McConnell was the longest-serving member of the Senate in history. #cnn #news #mitchmcconnell #senate #politics

 |